jackycute/textarea/README.md

 # textarea

-A textarea that always works, 100% compatible with any browsers.
+A textarea that always works, 100% compatible with any browser.

 **EPICO**